krabiswabbie/libtensorflowbuild/readme.md

 # English
 This docker image builds libTensorFlow-1.15 (Cuda-10.1) library from source files.

+Depending on the operating system used (Ubuntu 16.04, 18.04), gcc compiler will use different versions of the glibc library, which may be critical for some projects.
+For Ubuntu 18.04, glibc-2.27 is used, while for Ubuntu 16.04, glibc-2.24 is used.

 Build the image and launch the container
 ```bash
 docker build . -t libtensorflowbuild